 - Crafting data slides for a PowerPoint presentation to help ensure what you’re communicating is cogent, engaging, and relatable to your audience.

 - Reviewing findings for a report you’re publishing to provide you with another set of eyes to develop messaging or graphs that clearly express key points.

 - Recommending useful data visualization tools.
-Based on what I hear about organizational needs and capabilities, I can make a recommendation on which of the many data tools out there can be useful for accomplishing the tasks you face.
+Based on what we hear about organizational needs and capabilities, we can make a recommendation on which of the many data tools out there can be useful for accomplishing the tasks you face.

 - Developing fact sheets that you can share at meetings or events.

 - Brainstorming ideas for data-related outreach.
 Perhaps you need some ideas on how best to get the word out to your audiences regarding interesting data you’re releasing.

 - Helping your organization find and retrieve data from the wide array of public sources that are available.